ElGrinchMC/Media-Alerts/README.md

 1. Download the latest version of Media Alerts from the [Releases](https://github.com/YourUsername/MediaAlerts/releases) page.
 2. Drop the `.jar` file into your server's `plugins` folder.
 3. Restart or reload your server.
-4. Edit the `config.yml` file to customize the messages (optional).

 ---